haziq-hariz/fish-fyp/README.md

-this project is abbout fish detection and counting using 2 existing object detection model (YOLOv11 & Faster R-CNN)
+this project is about fish detection and counting using 2 existing object detection model (YOLOv11 & Faster R-CNN)